 Now that you know why the reason behind the event, it’s time to figure out the event requirements.
 For example, if you’re hosting a conference, you’ll need to find a venue that has a stage and audio/visual equipment.

 Identify all the steps to get from the idea of an event to the actual event.
-Break those steps into smaller, bite-sized tasks and assign due dates to them.
+Break those steps into smaller, bite-sized tasks and assign due dates to them in an event calendar template.

 Another handy tool when planning out projects is a Gantt chart.
 It allows you to visually demonstrate dependencies between tasks (e.g., you can’t send out invites until you have made an invitation list).
 By viewing tasks visually, you’ll be able to easily pinpoint bottlenecks and potential delays.